kennytilton/matrix/cljc/matrix/README.md

 | Code | Comment |
 | ---- | ------- |
 (mget model property)	| The MX getter.
 Can be called from anywhere.
 When called in the scope of a Cell formula, establishes a reactive dependency on the gotten property.
 (mset! model property value)	| The MX setter.
 Alias mreset!.
 Call from any imperative code.
-When calling from a watch/observer, must be wrapped in (with-cc :tag setter)
+When calling from a watch/observer, must be wrapped in `(with-cc :tag setter)`.
 (mswap! md prop fn & args)|	mx swap!
 (with-cc tag & body)	| Required wrapper for MX mutation in scope of a watch function.